Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## Balance Adjustments:

 - Makes the OpenBlocks Last Stand consider post-armor/potion/enchantment damage for xp reduction instead of pre (Universal Tweaks).
-- Disable the ability to farm Eldritch Autocasters (bug in EnderIO config allows picking them up in Soul Vials).
+- Disables the ability to farm Eldritch Autocasters (bug in EnderIO config allows picking them up in Soul Vials).
 - Adds the ability to create Bewitchment Coquina via a Fluid Transposer recipe.
 - Removes the ability to create Elevatium via the Laser Focus Multiblock, and add the ability create Empowered Crystals significantly faster than Empowering.